 Dripping Springs is an amazing wildlife viewing opportunity with 4 miles of easy hikes.
 The Center is open to the public from 8 a.m.-5 p.m. daily except on Thanksgiving and Christmas.
 The preserve is open from 8:00 A.M. to sunset year round.
-The day use fee is $3.00 per vehicle.
+Day use fees apply on a per vehicle basis.
 As water finds its way to the surface year-round, Dripping Springs is a desert oasis where unique animal species thrive including Red-Tail Hawk, Gambel's Quail, Golden Eagle, Rock Squirrel, Black-Throated Sparrow, Ladder-backed Woodpecker, Verdin, Black-tailed Gnatcatcher, Lesser Nighthawk, Desert Mule Deer and Coyote to name a few.
 Another good hike from the Visitor Center takes you up to the ruins of Major Eugene Van Patton's Camp, built originally in 1872, later to be a tuberculosis sanatorium in the early 1900s.

 - New Mexico State University Golf Course - 3000 Herb Wimberly Dr., (575) 646-3219, www.nmsugolf.com

 - Picacho Hills Country Club - 6861 Campestre in Picacho Hills, (575) 523-8641, www.picachohillscc.com